-- Excessive alcohol for 24 hours before the procedure.
+- avoid excessive alcohol for 24 hours before undergoing a botox procedure.

-- Avoid blood thinners like aspirin, ibuprofen and vitamin E for 7 days before to minimise bruising.
+- Avoid blood thinners like aspirin, ibuprofen, and vitamin E for 7 days before.

-- Cancel your appointment if you have an active urinary tract infection, blurred vision or a skin infection over the planned injection site
+- Cancel your appointment if you have an active urinary tract infection, blurred vision, or skin infection over the planned injection site

 - Inform your doctor or healthcare provider of any nerve conditions, medical conditions such as diabetes mellitus or prescription medicines you are taking before having the procedure.